 The Building Societies Association / BSA

-Another way of describing the amount you have in your current or savings account.
+A term for the amount you have in your current or savings account.

 Easy Access Account

 An easy access account is a type of savings account that can have limits on how often you can take out money.
 They can also have notice periods or a short wait before taking out your cash.

 A non-cash payment that doesn't involve a paper cheque.
 Methods include:

 An electronic verification system helps to check who a customer is.
 In certain cases, we may need more proof of identity.